jingxixu/rrt/README.md

 We have also provided you with a simple function `draw_sphere_marker` to create a sphere marker given its [x, y, z] position, radius and [r, g, b, a] color. `remove_marker` will cimply remove the corresponding marker by its id.
 In order to draw lines to visualize the tree, take a look at the pybullet function [addUserDebugLine](https://docs.google.com/document/d/10sXEhzFRSnvFcl3XxNGhnD4N2SedqwdAvK3dsihxVUA/edit#heading=h.i3ffpefe7f3).

 ## Details and Rubric
 Take a look at [here](https://www.cs.columbia.edu/~allen/F19/NOTES/probabilistic_path_planning.pdf) for the RRT and Bidirectional RRT algorithms.
+The implementations shown in the demo videos are slghtly different: they keep extending the tree from a closest node to the randomly sampled node until a collision happens.
+This is recommended but not necessary.

 ### Part 1 - RRT (50%)
 In this part, you should implement the RRT algorithm to plan a collision-free motion to reach the target configuration (specified in the `demo.py`).
 See a video demo for this part [here](https://youtu.be/o-RCIhsLmqw).